 History shows that DDoS attacks have cost banks $100,000 per hour, and 80% of companies were hit more than once.
 With DDoS attacks being the prime weapon in the enemy’s arsenal, businesses today need to rely on robust security paradigms.
 Small and nascent e-commerce platforms need to prepare for the DDoS attacks.
 Since hackers are using these attacks to overload servers with traffic in return for ransom money, preparing for such dead-lock can help organizations save enormously.

 - Identify the source of traffic and restricting it at the site encryption level.

 - Relying on an in-house managed security team to identify the faulty account and restricting it

 - Working on the Application Layer to cut the connection between the source of traffic and your e-commerce platform

-New entrants have turned the e-commerce space into a battle-ground; even the most successful platforms are battling to retain customers.
-The additional pressure of hacking and data breaches are keeping players from planning their future goals.
+New entrants have turned the e-commerce space into a battleground; even the most successful platforms are battling to retain customers.
+The additional pressure of hacking and data breaches is keeping players from planning their future goals.
 Prevention seems to be a better way out.
 By investing in infrastructure, compliance, and certification, e-commerce players can avoid breaches and focus on brand development.